Things to do in Hong Kong with kids: Attractions for a family vacation

 things to do in hong kong with kids, hong kong attractions for kids, hong kong family holidayThere’s a vast array of shops and dining options in this cool village in the sky, as well as incredible entertainment options for children.
 At Motion 360, you can watch small cinematic experiences whilst having your senses heightened.
 Get ready for a little water spray or some wind effects.
 The VR 360 experience is a virtual reality game where kids can try things like walking a ropeway to playing hide and seek around Hong Kong’s city streets.

 We recommend you book tickets for your gondola in advance to a save a little queuing time and don’t waste money on the crystal cabins.
 The standard cabins offer fantastic views and there are more of them so again, this can save a little queuing.
-From $145 per person ($70 for kids), this location is a don’t miss spot on Lantau Island for a day out with children.
+This location is a don’t miss spot on Lantau Island for a day out with children.

 Ocean Park